Postpartum confinement: Special foods

 The custom of confinement advises new mothers to choose energy and protein-rich foods to recover energy levels, help shrink the uterus, and for the perineum to heal.
 This is also important for the production of breastmilk.
 Among the traditionally recommended galactogogues were rich porridge, fish soup, and hard-boiled eggs.
 Sometimes, new mothers only begin to consume special herbal foods after all the lochia is discharged.

+A custom is to eat ginger.
 In Guangdong, a common dish is pork knuckles with ginger and black vinegar as pork knuckles are believed to help replenish calcium levels in women.
 Ginger is featured in many dishes, as it is believed that it can remove the 'wind' accumulated in the body during pregnancy.
 Meat-based soup broths are also commonly consumed to provide hydration and added nutrients.

 In Shanxi, new mothers consume high-quality millet porridge and soup made from chickens at specific ages.

 In Singapore, confinement dishes are thoughtfully crafted to support postpartum recovery.
 Sesame Oil Chicken helps replenish blood and keep the body warm, while Green Papaya Soup is known to boost breast milk supply.
 Red Dates Tea restores vitality and maintains warmth, and Black Vinegar Pig Trotters provide calcium and collagen to strengthen bones and joints.